-Develop a Shared Vision for Schoolwide SEL
+Tool: Steps for Developing a Shared Vision for Schoolwide SEL

 Collaborating closely with out-of-school time partners?
 See the OST-enhanced version of this tool.

 Note: This tool was created by CASEL staff based on our work with school teams.
 However, we encourage schools to adapt it to best meet their unique needs.
 Though the process can look different ways, three important components should be present: